How to Turn Off an Android Phone (All Methods Explained)

 - If the Power button is not working, you can use Quick Settings, the Settings menu, or voice assistants like Google Assistant or Bixby.

-- For unresponsive or frozen phones, a force shutdown (Power + Volume button hold) is often required.
+- For unresponsive or frozen phones, a force restart (Power + Volume button hold) is often required.

 - Knowing multiple shutdown methods helps you handle different situations, especially when your phone is lagging, stuck, or updated.